indianajson/can-i-take-over-dns/README.md

 Inspired by the popular [Can I Take Over XYZ?](https://github.com/EdOverflow/can-i-take-over-xyz) project by [@EdOverflow](https://github.com/EdOverflow) this project is uniquely oriented towards [DNS takeovers](#what-is-a-dns-takeover).
 DNS takeovers pose a high threat to companies, warrant high bounties, and are easy to find.
 We are trying to make this list comprehensive, so please [contribute](#contributions)!

+## Reporting to Bug Bounty Programs

-Here's a [public $500 bounty report](https://hackerone.com/reports/1226891) for a DNS takeover that I wrote with a thorough explanation to help you understand the issue.
-Always create a valid proof of concept (like the text record I added to the DNS zone in this report) before you report an issue to a bug bounty program, this will save time and get you paid faster.
+Here's a [public $500 bounty report](https://hackerone.com/reports/1226891) for a DNS takeover that I wrote with a thorough explanation to help you understand the issue and give you a template for how to write your own report.
+Remember, **<ins>always create a valid proof of concept</ins>** (like the text record I added to the DNS zone in this report) before you report an issue to a bug bounty program, this will save time and get you paid faster.

 ## DNS Providers